-Community members who lived or worked near the New Orleans facility in the past could have been exposed to Libby asbestos in a variety of ways.
-Very little information is available to verify community exposure or to quantify the magnitude, frequency, or duration of any exposure.
-The two potential pathways of greatest concern are (1) plant emissions of Libby asbestos that may have reached the residential area during 1969-1974 before emission control equipment was installed and (2) stockpiles of waste rock on the site that may have been accessible to community members, especially children.
-Children who were exposed to asbestos are a population of particular concern because asbestos-related health effects have a long latency period and children who are exposed would have more years to develop problems.
+Community members who lived or worked near the Vermiculite of Hawaii facility while it was operating could have been exposed to Libby asbestos in a variety of ways.
+Very little information is available to verify community exposure or to quantify the magnitude, frequency, or duration of the exposure.
+The two potential pathways of greatest concern are (1) plant emissions of Libby asbestos that may have reached the adjacent residential area during 1954-1983 and (2) piles of waste rock on the site that may have been accessible to community members, especially children.
+Children who were exposed to asbestos are a population of particular concern because of the length of time the asbestos fibers remain in their lungs and the long latency of asbestos-related diseases.

 Most community members who live or work near the site now are not being exposed to asbestos from the site.
-The community exposure pathways that existed while the facility was operating, such as exposure from plant emissions and from contact with piles of vermiculite and waste rock on the site, have been eliminated.
+The primary community exposure pathways that existed while the facility was operating, such as exposure from plant emissions and from contact with piles of vermiculite and waste rock on the site, have been eliminated.
 In the past, community members or workers may have taken waste rock off the site to use as fill material, driveway surfacing material, or as a soil amendment.
-Not enough information is available to determine whether some individuals may be exposed to Libby asbestos through direct contact with waste rock taken from the site.
+Not enough information is available to determine whether individuals may still be exposed to Libby asbestos through direct contact with waste rock taken from the site.

 Exposure to asbestos does not necessarily mean an individual will get sick.
-The frequency, duration, and intensity of the exposure, along with personal risk factors such as smoking, history of lung disease, and genetic susceptibility determine the actual risk for an individual.
+The frequency, duration, and intensity of the exposure, along with personal risk factors (such as smoking, history of lung disease, and genetic susceptibility) determine the actual risk for an individual.
 The mineralogy and size of the asbestos fibers involved in the exposure are also important in determining the likelihood and nature of potential health impacts.
 Because of existing data gaps and scientific limitations in information about the type of asbestos at these sites, the risk for current or future health impacts on exposed populations is difficult to quantify.

-At this site, where little can be done about past exposures and possible health effects relating to exposure, promoting awareness and offering health education to exposed and potentially exposed populations are important public health actions.
+At this site, where little can be done about past exposures and their resultant health effects, promoting awareness and offering health education to exposed and potentially exposed populations is an important public health action.
 Health messages should be structured to facilitate self-identification and to encourage exposed persons to either inform their primary care physician or consult a physician with expertise in asbestos-related lung disease.
-Health care provider education would facilitate surveillance and improved recognition of atypical risk factors (for example, those related to nontraditional asbestos-related occupations or nonoccupational exposure) that can contribute to asbestos-related diseases.
+Health care provider education in these communities would facilitate surveillance and improved recognition of atypical risk factors (for example, those related to nontraditional asbestos-related occupations or nonoccupational exposure) that can contribute to asbestos-related diseases.